NguyenNgocTuan07/top1visa.com/wp-content/plugins/gpt3-ai-content-generator-premium/README.txt

 This message is coming from OpenAI, not from our plugin.
 It means that you have reached the limit of your OpenAI API quota, which is determined by your plan and billing details.
 Our plugin works on a "bring your own API key" model, serving as a bridge between WordPress and OpenAI, so the issue is not related to the plugin itself.
 To resolve this issue, you'll need to check your OpenAI account and ensure that you have enough quota for your needs, or upgrade your plan if necessary.

 == Changelog ==

+= 1.6.22 =
+Improvement: My primary focus right now is on enhancing security to make the plugin more secure, robust, and reliable.
+This update includes several security improvements in following module: ai forms.
+Security: Nonce verification added for ai forms - settings.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).
+Note: Connect with me at [Twitter](https://twitter.com/sengpt).

+= 1.6.21 =
+Improvement: My primary focus right now is on enhancing security to make the plugin more secure, robust, and reliable.
+This update includes several security improvements in following module: auto content writer, chat logs and ai forms.
+Security: Nonce verification added for auto content writer, chat logs and ai forms.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).
+Note: Connect with me at [Twitter](https://twitter.com/sengpt).

+= 1.6.20 =
+Improvement: Customize all buttons in AI Forms by visiting your form and accessing the Front-end tab.
+Rename buttons as desired.
+You can personalize the notification text too.
+Improvement: Customize all buttons in Image Generator by navigating to Image Generator - Settings and renaming buttons according to your preferences.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).
+Note: I just started using Twitter.
+Connect with me at [Twitter](https://twitter.com/sengpt).

+= 1.6.19 =
+Improvement: Added more built-in prompts for AI Assistant.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.18 =
+[New Feature]: Introducing AI Assistant!
+Compatible with Gutenberg, Classic Editor, and WooCommerce.
+To access it, simply navigate to your Editor and locate our symbol in the menu.
+Choose from various tools and customize your prompts by visiting Settings - Assistant.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.17 =
+[New Feature]: Introducing AI Assistant!
+Compatible with Gutenberg, Classic Editor, and WooCommerce.
+To access it, simply navigate to your Editor and locate our symbol in the menu.
+Choose from various tools and customize your prompts by visiting Settings - Assistant.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.16 =
+Improvement: Enhanced image settings.
+You can now achieve significantly better quality Dall-E images.
+Navigate to Settings > Image tab and click on More Settings.
+From there, you can adjust parameters such as photography, camera, lighting, composition, resolution and color.
+Experiment with these values until you discover the optimal settings for your images.
+Fix: Fixed single and multiline parsing issues in Playground.
+Tweak: Updated the menu icon for the plugin.
+Note: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.15 =

+[Improvement]: Added Elementor support for Embeddings.
+If you have pages designed with Elementor, consider reindexing them.
+[New Feature - Pro Only]: Embeddings now supports Custom Post Types.
+[Note]: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.14 =
+[New Feature - Pro Only]: Pro plan users now can generate content from RSS.
+[Note]: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.13 =

+[Fix]: wp_clear_scheduled_hook has now been added to the deactivator, ensuring cron events are cleaned up if the plugin gets deactivated.
+[Tweak]: Added more built-in prompts to Playground.
+Made some CSS adjustments.
+Limited the number of answers to one.
+[Note]: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= 1.6.12 =

+[Fix]: Fixed an issue where welcome message was not saving when creating a new widget.
+[Note]: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= Version 1.6.11 =

+[Improvement]: My primary focus right now is on enhancing security to make the plugin more secure, robust, and reliable.
+This update includes several security improvements in following module: auto content writer.
+[Security]: Nonce verification added for queue deletion, bulk settings and bulk tracking.
+[Security]: Escaped some variables in bulk tracking.
+[Note]: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= Version 1.6.10 =

+[Improvement]: My primary focus right now is on enhancing security to make the plugin more secure, robust, and reliable.
+This update includes several security improvements in following modules: fine-tune, auto content writer, embeddings and chat log.
+[Fix]: Bug fix in the Freemius library used to communicate with the API throwing fatal error.
+[Note]: Your feedback motivating me a lot ❤️😊.
+Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).

+= Version 1.6.9 =

+[Improvement]: Implemented $wpdb->prepare in bulk queue.
+[Tweak]: Modified pre-defined header tag from h1 to h2 in Custom Mode.

+= Version 1.6.8 =
+[Fix]: Fixed chmod permissions for auto content writer and index builder.
+[Note]: Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).
+Your feedback motivating me a lot and making me very happy.
+Thank you ❤️😊

+= Version 1.6.7 =
+[Improvement]: Added Categories and some sample prompts under Playground.
+[Improvement]: Added more precise error messages for issues related to invalid nonces.
+[Improvement]: Added Instant Embedding notice under Index Builder.
+[Note]: Please show your support and [leave a review](https://wordpress.org/support/plugin/gpt3-ai-content-generator/reviews/#new-post).
+Your feedback motivating me a lot and making me very happy.
+Thank you ❤️😊

 = Version 1.6.6 =